 - Cost.
 Being able to hire talent on an as-needed basis can be very cost-effective.
 Besides the flexibility of reducing labor costs when business fluctuations occur, companies benefit from having specialized talent on demand rather than paying for this expertise year-round.
 For example, an in-house attorney will require a competitive annual salary and benefits, while a contract attorney who assists as needed will be paid only for services performed.

 - Reduced administrative burdens.
-The time and costs involved in recruiting, hiring, training, and managing regular employees is greatly reduced by using contingent workers, who may only need short-term, job-specific training and little administration.
+The time and costs involved in recruiting, hiring, onboarding, training, and managing regular employees is greatly reduced by using contingent workers, who may only need short-term, job-specific training and little administration.

 - Speed.
 Sourcing and hiring employees takes time, and sometimes the need for critical talent is immediate.
 By using contingent workers, employers can move quickly to fill their openings.

 - Unique skills.
 Contingent workers may have hard-to-find skills that businesses need.
 Hiring for these skills takes time and maybe more expensive than finding someone who works independently.
 Even if the long-term plan for a company is to bring this talent inside the organization, contingent workers can fill the gap until the positions can be filled internally.

 Disadvantages of Hiring Contingent Workers

 - Management.
 Many contingent workers aren’t given the same onboarding, orientation, and training as regular employees and may need more management as they get started.
 Some managers are hesitant to trust non-employees and may micro-manage their work until they are confident they can do the job.
 This can divert time and resources away from other important priorities.